How to Optimize Your Google Ad Grant Account in 6 Steps

 Choosing the right landing pages

-When you select landing pages, check that they include clear, on-page calls to action (CTAs) that match the actions your ads promote.
-If an ad tells users to sign up to volunteer but how to sign up isn’t clear on the landing page, you’ll lose out on earning that support.
+Still, keep desired user actions in mind.
+Choose landing pages that include clear, on-page calls to action (CTAs) that match the actions your ads promote.
+If an ad tells users to sign up to volunteer but how to sign up isn’t clear on the landing page, you’ll lose out on earning key support.

 Optimizing page content

-2. The page is accessible.
-To increase accessibility, every image should have alternative text for screen readers.
-All text should be clear and easy to read, and the page should load quickly.
+• The page is accessible.
+To improve accessibility, every image should have alternative text for screen readers, all text should be clear and easy to read, and the page should load quickly.
+This applies to your website as a whole, not just your landing pages.
+After all, a new visitor who likes what they see on the first landing page they click on is more likely to explore the rest of your site.

-3. The page is mobile-friendly.
-Check that the page loads quickly on mobile devices and that the text and images are appropriately sized.
-Make sure the CTA buttons are easy to click on small screens.
+• The page is mobile-friendly.
+Over 55% of all online traffic comes from mobile users.
+Engage your entire audience by checking that your pages load quickly on mobile devices and that text and images are appropriately sized.
+Make sure CTA buttons are easy to press on small screens.

-4. The page prioritizes user experience.
-Make the page easy to navigate and provide clear pathways so users know where on your website they should go next.
+• The page is simple to navigate.
+Create clear, intuitive menus for navigating your website, and provide straightforward directions, like CTAs, so users know where on your website they should go next.
 Also, ensure that each image serves a purpose and adds value for the user.

-Following this guidance for each of your landing pages will ensure that they are valuable enough for users to stay on and take action.
+Following this guidance will ensure that your landing pages are valuable to users and encourage them to learn more about your nonprofit and take action.
 Without optimized landing pages, even the best ads won’t convert for your nonprofit.

-3. Work with a professional to optimize your Google Ad Grant usage.
+3. Work with an agency to optimize your Google Ad Grant usage.

 An expert Google Grant management agency will offer the following services to help optimize your Google Ad Grant: